1917 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The record auction result underscores the coin’s attainable value and earns the respect of serious numismatists.
+The record auction results underscore the coin’s attainable value and earn the respect of serious numismatists worldwide.

 Date PlatformPrice Grade

-Market patterns reveal concentrated collector interest focused on the mintmark placement variety from Denver.
+Market patterns reveal concentrated collector interest focused on the obverse mint mark placement from Denver.

 Market Activity: 1917-D Obverse Half Dollar